KheopS98/Laboratoare_SQL/HACKERRANK/Mod_Easy/README.md

 </table>

 ## Problema 1
-<p>Query all columns for all American cities in CITY with populations larger than 100000.
+<p>Query <b>all columns</b> for all American cities in CITY with populations larger than 100000.
 The CountryCode for America is USA.</p>
 <p><b>SOLUTION</b></p>
 <pre>
 <code>